 Change all object permissions in a bucket

 This script changes all permissions in a bucket to either PRIVATE or PUBLIC.
 Uncomment one of the last two lines for the specific permission you wish to use.

 #!/usr/bin/python import boto #Connect to S3 c = boto.connect_s3("ACCESS KEY", "SECRET KEY", host="objects-us-west-1.dream.io") b = c.get_bucket("BUCKET NAME") for o in b.list(): # o.set_acl('public-read') # o.set_acl('private')

 Uploading to a bucket in chunks

-If the file you are attempting to upload is too large, it must be uploaded in “chunks”.
+If the file you are attempting to upload is too large (over 5GB), it must be uploaded in “chunks”.
 You can use a client that supports multi-part uploads, or use the boto script below.

 This script requires the “FileChunkIO” library.
 If you wish to use this on a DreamHost server, you will first need to reference the Python documentation setting up a virtualenv, activating it and then running the following commands: